localvoid/ivi/documentation/general/virtual-dom.md

 ## Creating Virtual Nodes

-Virtual Nodes are created with factory functions.
-There are 7 VNode factory functions, but most of the time you'll need just two, one for HTML elements and one for Components.

 ```ts
 function $h(tagName: string, className?: string): VNode<P>;
 function $c<P>(component: ComponentFunction<P> | ComponentClass<P>, props: P): VNode<P>;
 ```

+This is the two most common factory function that will be used, one creates nodes for HTML element another one creates nodes for components.

 `$h` function creates nodes for HTML elements. `tagName` parameter specifies HTML tag name, and optional `className` parameter specifies a class name.